-The deck, like the hull is finished with Cook "Buffback" Off White gelcoat and is a molded FRP sandwich construction with 1⁄2" and 3⁄4" SPS Corecell.
-In areas where equipment is to be installed, the coring material is eliminated created a solid laminate.
+The deck, like the hull, is finished with Cook "Buffback" Off White gelcoat and is a molded FRP sandwich construction with 1⁄2", 3⁄4"and 1" SPS Corecell.
+In areas where equipment is to be installed the coring material is eliminated creating a solid laminate.
 The outer and inner skins are built up to a thickness of approximately 1/4".
 The deck flange is solid and built up to 1⁄2" in thickness.
 Extra reinforcing is added to cleat, mast step and winch attachment areas as well as high stress areas and corners.